pizzazoa/KU-DATA-RL/README.md

 ## Environment Setup

-Follow the steps below to configure your environment for the Snapbot project.
+Follow the steps below to configure your environment

 ### 1. Create and Activate Conda Environment